Seminary Scholars Program

 • Seminary Scholars must maintain a 3.5 GPA throughout the duration of their scholarship funding.

-• Seminary Scholars must reside in Tulsa County during the duration of their academic program.
+• To receive the full $21,000 annual stipend, Seminary Scholars must reside in Tulsa County during the duration of their academic program.
+Scholars in the Master of Divinity program who do not choose to reside in Tulsa County are eligible for a $10,500 annual stipend.

 • Seminary Scholars participate in community formation activities during each semester of funding.